► Electrifying the Porsche brand

 CAR insiders suggest the current 718 Boxster and Cayman are expected to soldier on until 2023, before Porsche decides what to do with the next generation.
 Luckily, the brand is expanding the range of six-cylinder variants with its GTS 4.0 option.

-Instead, the 992-generation 911 will remain a combustion-engined car until the facelift arrives; Porsche says that this generation of platform can take a hybrid powertrain, but is waiting until the ‘992.2’ version to introduce it.
+Instead, the 992-generation 911 will remain a combustion-engined car until the facelift arrives; Porsche says that this generation of platform can take a hybrid powertrain, but is waiting until the ‘992.2’ version to introduce it (this 911 family update is anticipated in 2023).

 What about an electric Porsche hypercar?